 The Cell and Gene Therapy (CGT) Access Model aims to improve the lives of people with Medicaid living with rare and severe diseases by increasing access to potentially transformative treatments.
 Cell and gene therapies have high upfront costs but have the potential to reduce health care spending over time by addressing the underlying causes of disease, reducing the severity of illness, and reducing health care utilization.
-Initially, the model will focus on access to gene therapy treatments for people living with sickle cell disease, a genetic blood disorder that disproportionately affects Black Americans.
+The initial focus of the model is on access to gene therapy treatments for people living with sickle cell disease, a genetic blood disorder that disproportionately affects Black Americans.

 The CGT Access Model is a multi-year voluntary model for states and manufacturers.
-CMS anticipates states to begin with a rolling start in January 2025.
 CMS released a Request for Application (RFA) to manufacturers (PDF) in March 2024 and an RFA to states (PDF) in June 2024.
 In August 2024, CMS also released a Notice of Funding Opportunity to states.
 States may choose to participate in the model under a participation agreement with CMS by responding to the state RFA.
 States may apply for model funding by applying to the NOFO, but they are not required to respond to the NOFO to participate in the model.
 States may begin participation anytime between January 2025 and January 2026.

 Highlights |